OpenDDS/OpenDDS/docs/devguide/getting_started.rst

                                               DDS::ANY_VIEW_STATE,
                                               DDS::ANY_INSTANCE_STATE);

-After both zero-copy takes/reads and single-copy takes/reads, the sample and info sequences’ length are set to the number of samples read.
+After both zero-copy takes/reads and single-copy takes/reads, the sample and info sequences' length are set to the number of samples read.
 For the zero-copy reads, the ``max_len`` is set to a ``value >= length``.

 Since the application code has asked for a zero-copy loan of the data, it must return that loan when it is finished with the data: